-This module builds on the fundamentals of biostatistics from a relevant pre-requisite module, moving to more advanced considerations around when and how to apply statistical techniques with a focus on common themes of validity and interpretation.
-The module will consider some theoretical aspects of statistical methods but the focus will be on illustrative examples of various statistical techniques applied to different contexts (i.e. different research problems across topics from population health sciences).
+This module builds on the “Principles of Biostatistics” module, revising and extending the statistical methods introduced on that module, with a focus on their application to the analysis of data from epidemiological studies and rigorous interpretation of the findings.
+The module will consider both some of the theoretical aspects of statistical methods and illustrative examples of their application in different contexts (i.e. different research problems across topics from population health sciences).

 Module Learning Outcomes: